 - A. Refer to the Finance Section of the TCU Catalog for typical tuition, books and supply costs, living expenses, and other fees and charges. - B. Students in the TCU CDP should budget for the following expenses: - 1.
 One apron and one white 3/4-length lab coat. - 2.
 One pair leather non-skid athletic shoes.
 No black soles. - 3.
 A professional suit pants or skirt with matching jacket. - 4.
 Required and recommended books and references. - 5.
 Annual Student Membership of the Academy of Nutrition and Dietetics (\$58.00/year). - 6.
 Membership dues for the Northeast Region of the Texas Academy of Nutrition and Dietetics (free). - 7.
 Annual membership dues for TCU Student Nutrition and Dietetic Association (\$30.00/year). - 8.
 Annual membership dues for the TCU Food Recovery Network (FRN) (\$10/year) - 9.
 Student registration fees for professional seminars/annual meetings. - 10.
 A physical examination that indicates you are in good health. - 11.
-Up-to-date immunizations, including Tdap booster, varicella, MMR, Hepatitis B, and seasonal flu (see immunization instructions). - 12.
+Up-to-date immunizations, including Tdap booster, varicella, MMR, Hepatitis B, seasonal flu and additional immunizations as requested by the supervised practice facility (e.g. COVID-19)(see immunization instructions). - 12.
 Annual tuberculin (TB) skin test. - 13.
 Annual Drug Screening (approximately \$42.00). - 14.
 Annual Background/Criminal Check (approximately \$49.00/each).
 Students will be required to pay for an initial background check upon program acceptance and then again annually. - 15.
 CPR certification (cost varies \$20-\$50).
 Class should, at a minimum, include airway breathing, choking, and adult CPR techniques. - 16.
 Texas Food Handler's Training Certificate (\$10/2 years). - 17.
 General school supplies such as pocket-size notebook, date book, three ring binders, etc. - 18.
 Cost of printing (ink, paper, etc.) - 19.
 Gardening gloves (\$5.00) - 20.
 TCU purple polo shirt (\$35.00) - 21.
 CDP Name Tag (\$17.00). - 22.
-Travel to select professional events and local professional meetings (such as Texas Academy Annual Conference & Exhibition and Texas Academy PPW and Nutrition Day at the Capitol (\$200-\$400).
+Travel and registration fees to select professional events and local professional meetings (such as Texas Academy Annual Conference & Exhibition and Texas Academy PPW and Nutrition Day at the Capitol (\$200-\$400). - 23.
+Reliable transportation and travel expenses to supervised practice sites in the surrounding metroplex (varied cost as sites may require greater travel to accommodate site placement)